Leaders are constantly looking for better ways to sell digitally. Phone calls. Video. Social selling. Automation. This list is endless.

 2. Personalize, but be efficient

 Everyone understands the importance of making it personal.
-Personalized emails always perform better, no matter what industry or prospect.
+Personalized emails will always perform better, no matter the industry or prospect.
 As humans, we crave interactions that feel authentic and real.
-When the person receiving feels there’s a human on the other end, they’re more likely to open your email and engage.
+When the recipient feels there’s a human on the other end, they’re instinctively more likely to open your email and engage.

-This shouldn’t be rocket science to any seller.
+This should not be ground-breaking rocket science to any seller.
 The challenge is doing it the right way.
-Too often, sellers get personalization wrong by either not doing enough in-depth research and being ineffective, or doing too much and being inefficient.
-You need to find a working balance.
-You can’t justify spending 20 minutes on one email for one person, just like you wouldn’t spend two minutes on an email sent to 100 people.
+Too often, sellers get personalization wrong by either not doing enough in-depth research and being ineffective, or doing too much personalization and being inefficient.
+There’s a healthy balance.
+You can’t justify spending 20 minutes on one email for one person, just as you wouldn’t spend two minutes on an email sent to 100 people.

-With the right ICP, lead generation and messaging strategy, you should be able to personalize en-masse, as your prospects will always share some traits.
+With the right ideal customer profile (ICP), lead generation and messaging strategy, you should be able to personalize en masse, as your prospects will naturally share some common traits.
 Think: pain points, sector, industry for example.
-As a rule, we advise making sure 80% of your emails fit your general ICP with the remaining 20% being personalized to the recipient.
-Typically the introduction or Call-to-Action (CTA).
+As a rule, we advise making sure 80% of your email fits the general ICP, with the remaining 20% being personalized to the recipient — typically the introduction or call to action (CTA).

 3. Treat emails as a component, not a stand-alone strategy

-There’s no use writing the best sales email while having a weak LinkedIn presence.
+Consider your influence on the full sales cycle.
+There’s no use writing an exceptional sales email while having a weak LinkedIn profile.
 If your prospect is interested in your offering or company, they have the right to do their own research.
-Make sure to update your other channels to be aligned with your strategy and messaging before you send an email.
+Be sure to update your other channels to fully align with your strategy and messaging.

-Think about the positioning of your email in your overall omni-channel sales cadence.
+Think about the positioning of your email in your touch pattern.
 Is it coming before a cold call?
 Why?
 Is it two days after a LinkedIn outreach?
 Why?
-For the best return, it’s worth basing these decisions on data, not instinct.
-Think of it like building a wall, brick-by-brick.
-The pattern for your emails should either leverage, or provide direction, for the rest of your outreach.
+Base these decisions on data, not gut instinct, for the best return.
+The pattern for your emails should either leverage or provide direction for the rest of your outreach.

 4. Track everything

-No matter what you do, how much time you spend designing your strategy, even if you’re the greatest copywriter ever: there’s no guarantee your email will work.
+No matter what you do, no matter how much time you spend designing your strategy, even if you’re the greatest copywriter in the world: There’s no guarantee that your email will work.

-Every salesperson using cold email outreach needs to be tracking engagement through sales enablement tools.
-There’s a huge range of tracking tools available to gauge email impact – but you need to track it right.
-Just looking at open rates isn’t a foolproof way to determine success.
+Every salesperson using cold email outreach needs to track engagement through sales enablement software.
+There’s a huge range of tools available to gauge email impact — but you need to track it right.
+Looking at open rates isn’t a foolproof way to determine success.
 Any good subject line will result in a high open rate.
-While that might make you look good to your manager, your metrics should deduct engagement type and the engagement level prospects have with your content.
+While that may make you look great to your manager, your metrics should reflect the way prospects interact, and their level of engagement with your content.
 That way you can understand where to increase incentive and empowerment.

-It might be they engaged with one email because they found most value in the part of your offering you were pushing, or the approach suited their preferences and pain points.
+There are behavioral indicators you need to look for in your metrics, beyond just surface-level opens and clicks.
+Ask yourself: “What does this level of engagement mean for my prospect’s behavior?”
+It may be that they engaged with one email because they found the most value in the part of your offering you were pushing, or the approach suited their preferences and pain points.
 Email engagement data isn’t just quantitative.
-There are qualitative insights you can take, and action from every email sent.
+You can take qualitative insights from every email sent.
 It just takes some analytical thinking.

 5. Don't be afraid to experiment